aiven/devportal/docs/tools/terraform/get-started.rst

 This example shows the setup for a simple Terraform project and some useful commands to stand up (and destroy) your Aiven data infrastructure.

-Requirements
+Prepare the dependencies
-''''''''''''
+''''''''''''''''''''''''
 - `Download and install Terraform <https://www.terraform.io/downloads.html>`_
 - `Sign up <https://console.aiven.io/signup?utm_source=github&utm_medium=organic&utm_campaign=devportal&utm_content=repo>`_ for Aiven if you haven't already
-- `Generate an authentication token <https://developer.aiven.io/docs/platform/howto/create_authentication_token.html>`_ on Aiven's console or CLI
+- `Generate an authentication token <https://developer.aiven.io/docs/platform/howto/create_authentication_token.html>`_

 ..
 Tip:: Make sure that you have either the *Administrator* or *Operator* role when creating the API token.
 When you create a project, you automatically receive the *Administrator* access.

 For more details, refer to the `Project members and roles page <https://developer.aiven.io/docs/platform/concepts/projects_accounts_access.html#project-members-and-roles>`_.

 Configure your project and services
 '''''''''''''''''''''''''''''''''''